 While the personal financial rewards for mining are undoubtedly appealing, unfortunately, due to the massive energy consumption it requires, it is not for the planet.

-Not to mention the drastic incline in demand and price of computer graphics cards and chips PoW has caused, which had a global effect.
+Not to mention the drastic incline in demand and price of computer graphics cards and chips, PoW has caused a global effect.

-On top of this, while transactions were fast, they were not cheap – at all.
+On top of this, while transactions were fast, they were not cheap.
 Unfortunately, the fuel-powering Ethereum transactions, called “gas,” had relatively high fees, even for minor transactions.
 This made simple transactions like sending and receiving unrealistic for users.
-It even limited those from using tools such as a powerful crypto trading bot as the transactions fee’s made scalping not as non-appealing as it quickly ate into profits.
+It even limited those from using tools such as a powerful crypto trading bot as the transaction fees made scalping not as non-appealing as it quickly ate into profits.

 Efficient, “green,” and cost-effective – just some of the features that make crypto more appealing than the traditional financial ways of the world, were not being fulfilled.

 The primary catalyst for the change was switching from PoW to Proof of Stake (PoS).
-PoS consensus method removed the need for miners and replaced it with an energy-efficient medium called “staking.”
+The PoS consensus method replaced the need for miners with an energy-efficient medium called “staking.”

-Although much more technical in nature, essentially, staking is the process of temporarily pledging a set amount of tokens (relative to the requirements of each project) to a node that, if chosen, will validate a transaction(s) and, in return, be rewarded with the fee’s which were charged to the participants of the transaction.
+Although much more technical, essentially, staking is the process of temporarily pledging a set amount of tokens (relative to the requirements of each project) to a node that, if chosen, will validate a transaction(s) and, in return, be rewarded with the fee’s which were charged to the participants of the transaction.